 Lay the new turf and then water again immediately, then roll the whole area once it’s dry, to prevent air pockets and make sure the roots make the best possible contact with the sand.
 The lawn will need more water than other types of soil for the first few days, then treat it as you would any other lawn.

 Can I Lay Turf on Concrete?

-Yes you can lay turf on top of concrete, but you will need enough soil so that there is a layer of at least 4cm in depth on top of the concrete base.
+Although, it is possible to lay turf on top of concrete, it is never advisable and we don’t recommend it.
+However, if you do decide to lay turf on concrete you will need enough soil so that there is a layer of at least 60mm in depth on top of the concrete base.
 It is also worth thinking about drainage, because concrete doesn’t have any.
 Some suggest boring holes through the concrete, but this is laborious and potentially hazardous.
 We would recommend simply taking into consideration the fact that the turf will need more water and making sure you’ve thought about where it will naturally drain, then altering this if needed.

 What is the Best Weather to Lay a New Turf Lawn?